 Celebrities, top executives, politicians, musicians, and even writers used have been using ghostwriters for centuries.
 Have you ever heard of Wolfgang Amadeus Mozart?
 He was hired for ghostwriting music for wealthy patrons.

-Do Ghostwriters Get Credit (In Any Form)?
+Do Ghostwriters Get Credit?

 How Much Do Ghostwriters Make?